-Luma is an award-winning yoga studio, wellness center, family retreat, and gathering place.
+Luma is an award-winning yoga studio, wellness center, urban retreat, and gathering place.

 We offer a variety of yoga and movement classes, wellness services, and unique programming for all ages.